 - Doug and Sue Tuve: The Tuves are USD and Vermillion advocates, volunteering with several community organizations and the USD Foundation and singing with local choirs.
 Within the College of Fine Arts, they have established a professorship in choral music and a scholarship endowment for theatre, and provide support to the South Dakota Shakespeare Festival, Opera Guild and USD Chamber Singers.

-- Tom Schaak: While leading First Bank & Trust in Vermillion, Schaak secured significant financial commitments to support the College of Fine Arts totaling more than $260,000 over eight years.
+- Tom Schaack: While leading First Bank & Trust in Vermillion, Schaack secured significant financial commitments to support the College of Fine Arts totaling more than $260,000 over eight years.
 These funds supported scholarships, guest artists, special events and tech upgrades – truly transforming the quality of the college’s offerings to students and the community.

 The USD College of Fine Arts has a rich history thanks to the students, instructors and supporters who have pushed boundaries and strived to establish a leading fine arts community in Vermillion.
 The college is humbled by the contributions of those who have come before and is committed to continuing to promote creativity and scholarship to make a difference in the world.